GROWING HEAVENLY HONEYSUCKLE VINESBring breathtaking beauty to your garden with a non-invasive honeysuckle plant Updated: 3/11/2022

-Honeysuckle flowers grow in clusters at the branch tips, forming pinwheels of tubular blossoms in an array of shades, from pale pastels to rich reds.
-Most varieties are heavily scented, making them a magnet for butterflies, bees, and hummingbirds.
+Honeysuckle produces tubular flowers that grow in clusters at the branch tips, in colors from pale pastels to rich reds.
+Most varieties are heavily scented, with sweet nectar that is a food source for butterflies, bees, and hummingbirds.
 Often the flowers are followed by small red or orange berries in the fall.

-- L. ×brownii (scarlet trumpet honeysuckle, Brown’s honeysuckle): A hybrid that combines the exotic beauty of L. sempervirens with the winter hardiness of the rarely cultivated L. hirsuta (hairy honeysuckle).
-The orange-throated scarlet flowers are lightly fragrant and bloom from late spring through October.
+- Brown's honeysuckle (L. ×brownii): This hybrid, also known as scarlet trumpet honeysuckle, combines the exotic beauty of trumpet honeysuckle with the winter hardiness of hairy honeysuckle (L. hirsuta).
+Orange-throated scarlet flowers are lightly fragrant, blooming from late spring through October.

-- L. ciliosa (orange trumpet honeysuckle): Native to the forests of the Pacific Northwest, this garden-worthy honeysuckle thrives in shade and cool climates, producing vivid orange-yellow blooms in May and June, followed by edible red berries that attract a variety of birds.
+- Orange trumpet honeysuckle (L. ciliosa): Native to Pacific Northwest, this garden-worthy honeysuckle thrives in shade and cool climates, producing vivid orange-yellow blooms in May and June, followed by edible red berries that attract a variety of birds.

 When to plant: